f5devcentral/f5-rseries-training/docs/rseries_networking.rst

 +------------------------+------------+----------------------------------------------------------------------------------+

-**Note: OPT-0039 QSFP28 LR4 used in VIPRION/iSeries are compatible with VELOS, but default optics for 100G SR4 VEOS is OPT-0052 (as shown above)**
+**Note: OPT-0039 QSFP28 LR4 used in VIPRION/iSeries are compatible with rSeries, but default optics for 100G SR4 VEOS is OPT-0052 (as shown above)**

-Below are the current VELOS optic SKU’s:
+Below are the current rSeries optic SKU’s:

 **Note: 100G BiDi is planned (please contact product management to discuss your requirements, as there are different standards available in the market)**